Release Notes for the Microsoft ODBC Driver to SQL Server on Linux and macOS

 Ubuntu is now supported, along with Red Hat and SUSE.
 Each platform has a platform-relevant package (RPM or DEB) to ease installation and configuration.
 See Installing the Driver for installation instructions.

 unixODBC Driver Manager 2.3.1 Support: In addition to a newer driver manager, there is also a package for installing this dependency that eases installation and configuration.

 Transparent Network IP Resolution: Transparent Network IP Resolution is a revision of the existing Multi-Subnet Failover feature that affects the connection sequence of the driver in the case where the first resolved IP of the hostname does not respond and there are multiple IPs associated with the hostname.

 TLS 1.2 Support: The Microsoft ODBC Driver 13.0 for SQL Server on Linux now supports TLS 1.2 when secure communications with SQL Server are used.

 11, for SQL Server on Linux

 The ODBC driver on SUSE Linux (Preview) supports 64-bit SUSE Linux Enterprise 11 Service Pack 2.
 For more information, see System Requirements.

 The ODBC driver on Linux supports AlwaysOn Availability Groups.
 For more information, see ODBC Driver on Linux Support for High Availability, Disaster Recovery.

 The ODBC driver on Linux supports connections to Microsoft Azure SQL Database.
-For more information, see How to: Connect to Windows Azure SQL Database Using ODBC.
+For more information, see How to: Connect to Azure SQL Database Using ODBC.

 -l option (login timeout) has been added to